Artificial cervical disc replacement is a procedure where an artificial device inserted between two vertebrae in the neck to replace a damaged disc.

 The natural disc allows load compression and allows motion between the bones in the neck.

-Conventional surgeries aim at fusing the adjoining vertebrae as surgical measure for cervical disc disease.
-The procedure is anterior cervical discectomy and it address the pathology by eliminating motion at the diseased disc level.
+Conventional surgeries aim at fusing the adjoining vertebrae as a surgical measure for cervical disc disease.
+The procedure is anterior cervical discectomy and it addresses the pathology by eliminating motion at the diseased disc level.

 But doing that is quite challenging with a synthetic or artificial disc.
 There are several different types of artificial cervical discs which have been developed and are available as a surgical option.

 The artificial disc replacement offers the benefit of restoration of disc height, decompression of neural structures an effect and preserve motion at the disc space.